On Lagrangian fibrations by Jacobians I

 Since $\sigma$ is $d$-closed the distribution is integrable, i.e., if $u$ and $v\in F$ then

 so $[u,v]\in F$.
-It therefore defines a foliation.
+It therefore defines a foliation, known as the {\em characteristic foliation\/}.
 This notion of integrability (of the distribution) should not be confused with the following notion of algebraic integrability (of the foliation).

-We will show that the foliation is algebraically integrable, i.e., that the leaves are algebraic and in particular compact.
-This is the most difficult part of the proof, and our approach is inspired by the following theorem of Kebekus, Sol{\'a} Conde, and Toma. \begin{thm}[\cite{ksct07}] Let $Y$ be a smooth variety, $C$ a complete curve in $Y$ and $F\subset TY$ a foliation which is regular over $C$.
+We will show that the characteristic foliation is algebraically integrable, i.e., that the leaves are algebraic and in particular compact.
+This is the most difficult part of the proof, and our approach is inspired by the following theorem of Kebekus, Sol{\'a} Conde, and Toma~\cite{ksct07}. \begin{thm} Let $Y$ be a smooth variety, $C$ a complete curve in $Y$ and $F\subset TY$ a foliation which is regular over $C$.
 Assume that $F|_C$ is an ample vector bundle.
 Then the leaf through any point of $C$ is algebraic, and hence its closure is compact.
 Moreover, the closure of the leaf through the generic point of $C$ is rationally connected.
 If in addition $F$ is regular everywhere then all leaves are rationally connected. \end{thm} Once we have shown algebraic integrability, the space of leaves $Y/F$ will be a well-defined surface $S$.
 Moreover, the two-form $\sigma|_Y$ will descend to a non-degenerate two-form on $S$ under the projection $Y\rightarrow S$, implying that $S$ is either a K3 surface or an abelian surface.
-Each curve $C_t$ in the family $\mathcal{C}\rightarrow\P^n$ sits inside $Y\cong\mathcal{C}$.
-We will show that $C_t$ maps isomorphically onto its image under the projection $Y\rightarrow S$.
+We will show that each curve in the family $Y\rightarrow\P^n$ maps isomorphically to its image under the projection $Y\rightarrow S$.
 Therefore $S$ contains an $n$-dimensional linear system of genus $n$ curves, and it follows that $S$ must be a K3 surface.
 This will conclude the proof.